 Students’ iNext insurance documents are also posted here for your reference:

-Most fall 2021 study abroad and all Study USA programs are operating.
+Most spring 2022 study abroad and all Study USA programs are operating.